bcook254/docker-centosstream8-ansible/README.md

+⚠️ CentOS Stream 8 reached EOL on May 31, 2024.
+This project has been discontinued.

 # Red Hat CentOS Stream 8 Ansible Test Image

 Red Hat CentOS Stream 8 Docker container for Ansible playbook and role testing.